 This became a day I will never forget – not for it is my daughter’s birthday, even it is one of the reasons, but also for, what happened this day.

 I had agreed with Neftali, that I will take the bus downtown, because I was a little tired the evening before for my trip to El Oro.
 There was no problem to catch the bus.
-Neftali had told me, that it stops close to his house and also a woman with a child where waiting there.
+Neftali had told me, that it stops close to his house and also a woman with a child where waiting at the bus stop.
 That bus was not going all the way to the city center, but I found easily collectivos and one of them, which was going to the Cathedral.
 I had a brunch at the café Panoli and it was excellent, so was even the waiter.

 Afterwards I walked the city center for a pair of shoes I could have together with my dress.
 I thought, I can neither arrive at the dinner in my walking shoes nor in my flip-flops.
 It took time and I was mentally preparing for to go there in my walking shoes anyway, when I found a pair I liked and had the right size as well as the right price.
 First I was thinking, that it is stupid to buy them, because I have to carry them with me the rest of my trip and I already have a lot to carry, but the price made me change my mind, because I will not find a pair of shoes in that quality for that price at all in Sweden.